Thomas Neal (baseball): New York Yankees

 The New York Yankees signed him to a minor-league contract later that month.
 The Yankees promoted Neal to the major leagues on June 14.
 He was sent back down to Triple-A on June 22.
 He was recalled again on July 20, sent back down on July 26, and designated for assignment August 2.

 Chicago Cubs

 Neal was claimed off waivers by the Chicago Cubs on August 5, 2013.
-He was outrighted off the roster on October 9, 2013.
+In two games for Chicago, he went 0–for–4.
+On October 9, Neal was removed from the 40–man roster and sent outright to the Triple–A Iowa Cubs.

 Cincinnati Reds

 He signed a minor league deal with the Cincinnati Reds in January 2014.
 He became a free agent after the 2014 season.

 Somerset Patriots

 Neal signed with the Somerset Patriots of the Atlantic League of Professional Baseball for the 2015 season.

 Coaching career

 He became a free agent and retired after the 2015 season and became a minor league hitting coach in the San Francisco Giants Organization.